 Love Hard stars Nina Dobrev as Natalie Bauer, a Los Angeles journalist.
 Jimmy O. Yang co-headlines as Josh Lin, a Lake Placid native who uses a fake profile picture for an online dating service.
 When Natalie flies to New York to surprise her love interest, Josh, she discovers the truth and agrees to carry on a fake romance for the sake of appearances.
 Meanwhile, Josh’s parents plan an engagement party while his brother investigates Natalie’s past.
 The film features several holiday-themed tracks, courtesy of music supervisor Michael Turner (Under the Silver Lake).
 Here’s every song in Love Hard, a romantic comedy written by Danny Mackey and Rebecca Ewing.

 Read More at VV — Soundtracks of Cinema: ‘Toscana’

 Love Hard Soundtrack: Every Song in the 2021 Netflix Movie

-- “Little Saint Nick” by The Beach Boys (00:00:00): The Love Hard soundtrack music scores the opening sequence.
+- “Little Saint Nick” by The Beach Boys (00:00:00): The Love Hard soundtrack song scores the opening sequence.
 A montage sequence captures various Los Angeles cityscapes.
 Natalie narrates about Plato’s “Other Half” theory.